Cherry Shrimp Molting Problems: How To Deal With Those?

 What does it mean when cherry shrimp molt?

-When cherry shrimp molt, it means that they are shedding their old exoskeleton in order to grow a new, larger one.
+When cherry shrimp molt, they shed their old exoskeleton to grow a new, larger one.
 Molting is a natural process that allows shrimp to grow and develop properly.

-During molting, the shrimp will shed its old exoskeleton and remain hidden until its new shell hardens.
-Molting is a sign of a healthy shrimp, and it is a necessary process for the shrimp to continue growing and thriving in the aquarium.
+During molting, the shrimp sheds its old exoskeleton and remains hidden until its new shell hardens.
+Molting is a sign of a healthy shrimp and a necessary process for the shrimp to continue growing and thriving in the aquarium.

 How long do shrimp hide after molting?